 I zigzag southwest a couple of blocks to the First Presbyterian Church at 321 S. Seventh St at E. Capitol Ave.
 The Lincolns attended services at First Presbyterian from about 1850 to 1860, when the Lincolns left for Washington, D.C.
 But there are two details to note.
 One, they never attended services at this exact church, since it was built two years after Mary died, but this church does contain and preserve their original pew from the old location.
 Two, though Mary formally joined the congregation out of enthusiasm for its new minister, Reverend Dr. James Smith, Abraham never did.
 Lincoln paid the yearly rent for the pew, attended at times with his family, and became good friends with Smith, but he did not join.

-So each of these groups likes to claim the great Lincoln as one of their own, each minimizing evidence from other sides of the argument or dismissing it altogether.
+So each of these groups likes to claim the great Lincoln as one of their own, each minimizing evidence from the other side of the argument or dismissing it altogether.
 The truth is, Lincoln was very private about his religious beliefs.
-I think this is because one, he was a canny and ambitious politician in a religious age, so he was loath to make overt statements of unorthodoxy or of strict adherence to one particular creed and thus hurt his chances of election to public office; second, though he did not ascribe to any particular creed, he often had feelings that were generally considered ‘religious’ and over the years, he increasingly felt the need for religious comfort and became convinced of the truth of some religious arguments; and third, he was a private man about his inner life, and it’s clear he believed that matters of conscience and belief belonged to this category.
-Because he was private about his religious convictions, because he was a complex and subtle thinker, and because his views changed over time, I think it’s a mistake to try and fix Lincoln with any belief of this sort, with the possible exception of ‘freethinker.’
-Though ‘freethinker’ has connotations of hostility to religion to some, the term’s literal meaning most closely reflects what we do know about Lincoln’s beliefs, and can include the ways this changed over time.
+I think this is because one, he was a canny and ambitious politician in a religious age, so he was loath to make overt statements of unorthodoxy or of strict adherence to one particular creed and thus hurt his chances of election to public office; second, though he did not ascribe to any particular creed, he often had feelings that were generally considered religious and over the years, he increasingly felt the need for religious comfort and became convinced of the truth of some religious arguments; and third, he was a private man about his inner life generally, and it’s clear he believed that matters of conscience and belief belonged to this category.
+Because he was private about his religious convictions, because he was a complex and subtle thinker, and because his views changed over time, I think it’s a mistake to try and fix Lincoln in any category of belief, with the possible exception of ‘freethinker.’
+Though ‘freethinker’ has connotations of hostility to religion to some, the term’s literal meaning, and the way it was used more then, most closely reflects what we do know about Lincoln’s beliefs, and can include the ways this changed over time.
 Freethinker can encompass Lincoln’s early skepticism, his religious questioning, and his later status as a religious believer who nevertheless refused to align himself with any system of religious orthodoxy as a matter of principle.

 I zigzag a little farther southeast to a particularly significant site to get the lay of the land, so to speak.
 It’s early evening and open hours are ended, so I’ll be returning tomorrow for a proper visit.
 I’ll wait to tell you all about it in that account.